Deed of Trust vs Mortgage – What’s the Difference?

 The difference between a Deed of Trust vs mortgage is crucial in understanding home financing options.
 Both serve as legal agreements that secure a home loan.
 While they may seem similar, the key distinction lies in how they handle foreclosure and the parties involved in the transaction.

-Homeownership is typically financed through various loan options, including adjustable-rate mortgages, fixed-rate mortgages, and government-backed loans such as FHA and VA loans.
+Most buyers finance a home with a loan—fixed-rate or adjustable-rate mortgages, or government-backed options like FHA and VA.
 However, regardless of the type of loan, the primary way to secure financing is through a home loan.

 When borrowing money to purchase a home, the borrower must provide the property itself as collateral.
-This security interest is established through either a deed of trust or a mortgage.
+Borrowers create this security interest through a deed of trust or a mortgage.
 If the borrower fails to make payments, the lender has a legal claim to the property.

 Deed of Trust

-In a Deed of Trust, the borrower (trustor) transfers the legal title of the property to a third-person (trustee) who holds it on behalf of the lender (beneficiary) until the debt is paid off.
+In a Deed of Trust, the borrower (trustor) conveys legal title to a neutral trustee, who holds it for the lender (beneficiary) until the borrower pays the debt in full.

 In case of non-payment, the third-person (trustee) has the power to initiate foreclosure proceedings to sell the collateral in a public auction.
-The proceeds will then be used to pay off the creditor (beneficiary).
+The trustee applies the sale proceeds to pay the creditor (beneficiary).

 So the parties in a deed of trust are: